bregman-arie/system-design-notebook/README.md

 ### Requirements

 Usually a system design process starts with understanding the system's purpose and one way to understand system's purpose or goal, is to clearly define a list of requirements.<br>
-These requirements allow us not only to understand how the system will be used and how it works, but also set clear boundaries which will make sure our design is focused on the right aspects of the systems.
+These requirements allow us not only to understand how the system will be used and how it works, but also set clear boundaries which will make sure our design is focused on the right aspects of the system design.
 We usually distinguish between functional and non-functional requirements.

 ### Functional Requirements